linrongbin16/colorbox.nvim/README.md

 })
 ```

-When choosing a colorscheme, this plugin will run following steps:
+When loading plugin, it will run following steps:

-- Run the filter, only enable those colors you want from candidates list.
+1. Run the filters, only enable the colors you choose from candidate list.
 See [Filter](#filter).
-- Run the policy at a proper timing, and choose a colorscheme.
+2. Register triggers to invoke related policies at a proper timing.
 See [Timing & Policy](#timing--policy).

+When a timing is triggered, it will run following steps:

+- Run registered policy and choose a colorscheme.
+See [Timing & Policy](#timing--policy).
 - Refresh the `background` option.
 See [Background](#background).
-- Run the `colorscheme` command to actually change to the colorscheme.
+- Run `colorscheme` command to actually apply the colorscheme.

 ### Filter